 If you do not eat all the pasta at first, store it in an airtight container in the Store any leftovers in an airtight container in the refrigerator for 2-3 days.
 Add a little water to the pasta right before reheating if you find the pasta is dry.

-The easiest way is to warm leftovers is to place the shrimp and pasta on a microwave safe plate, cover with a damp paper towel and heat it in the microwave for 30 seconds.
+The easiest way to warm leftovers is to place the shrimp and pasta on a microwave safe plate, cover with a damp paper towel and heat it in the microwave for 30 seconds.
 Stir and then reheat for up to 15 more seconds.
-Careful not to overheat or the shrimp may become rubbery.
+Careful not to overheat.
+Shrimp can easily overcook and may become rubbery.
 You can also reheat it in a skillet on the stovetop.

 - 1 pound linguine spaghetti,, or angel hair

 - 1 pound medium shrimp peeled and deveined